norangebit/15game/README.md

     - Now the puzzle is ever solvability

-    - Now the blank is ever on the last cell
+    - Now the blank is ever on the last cell(Fix soon)

 ## License